pablogottifredi/invg-coding-test/spec-recursion-test-full-stack.md

    * Jazz

 ### Test 1.
 Read and print each path of tree
-Write a piece of code that list the full path of each categoriy from base node to each sheet (node without childrens), ordererd by sheet name asc
+Write a piece of code that lists the full path of each category from base node to each sheet (node without children), ordered by sheet-node name ascendent

 Expected data result
 ```